If you're concerned that you or someone you know may have dementia, you should first speak to your GP.

 'Dementia friendly' city

-Organisations in York have agreed to help make the city ‘dementia friendly’, meaning it's a good place to live for people with dementia and their carers.
+Organisations have agreed to help make York a ‘dementia friendly city’, meaning it's a good place to live for people with dementia and their carers.

 York Dementia Action Alliance is a local group which brings together organisations working to improve the lives of people with dementia in the York area; they're leading the work to make York a ‘dementia friendly city’.